reno1979/verdaccio-reverse-proxy/README.md

 npm config set registry https://registry.npmjs.org
 ```

-By also explicitly setting the registry to `https://registry.npmjs.org` we maker sure that this address is used inside the `package-lock.json` file.
+By also explicitly setting the registry to `https://registry.npmjs.org` we make sure that this address is used inside the `package-lock.json` file.

 ## Logs

-You can view the Verdaccio logs
+You can view the Verdaccio logs with:

 ```sh
 docker logs -f verdaccio-https